 What does it mean to be a member?

 Being a member means not only that you are entitled to participate in the congregation’s governance and decision-making, it also means that you have certain privileges relating to access to the minister’s time.
 Rev. Kevin reminds us that the most significant change when a person becomes a member is the change in how that person feels about the congregation.
 The community is no longer “them,” but “us,” no longer “theirs,” but “ours.”
 It is a powerful and wonderful internal shift that calls us to deeper connection and service.

-Being a member at UUCM does not means that you are subscribing to a particular theological doctrine, nor are you required to denounce other religious institutions with which you might have associations.
+Being a member at UUCM does not require that you subscribe to a particular theological doctrine, nor that you denounce other religious institutions with which you might have associations.
 However it does denote that this is a religious community with which you want to be identified and which you want to support.
 As such, there are five basic expectations of members.

 2. Members are expected to contribute in some way to UUCM’s well-being.
-This can take several forms – serving on a committee, helping with work parties on the building and grounds, or preparing snacks for Sunday’s Social Time.
+This can take several forms – serving on a committee or ministry team, helping with work parties on the building and grounds, or preparing snacks for Sunday’s Social Time.
 It is important to us that the ways you serve also bring you joy.

 3. Members are expected to contribute financially.
-UUCM has no external sources of income, but is reliant on its members.
+UUCM has no external sources of income, and so relies on its members.
 We do not demand a tithe but encourage generosity within a member’s personal circumstances.
 We do offer guidelines for giving and we encourage conversation with the minister.